ninabarzh/orchard/resources/cheatsheets/Wireshark.md

 ## Filtering packets

 If you’re trying to inspect something specific, such as the traffic a program sends, it helps to close down all other applications using the network so you can narrow down the traffic.
 Still, you’ll likely have a large amount of packets to sift through.
-That’s where filtering come in.
+That’s where filtering comes in.

 The most basic way to apply a filter is by typing it into the filter box at the top of the window and clicking //Apply//.
 For example, type `dns` and you’ll see only DNS packets.